Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-Online.md

 ## RESTful APIs

-Commerce Hub's RESTful APIs allows the merchants to build their own UI and manage customer transactions within their own website, software, or terminal using Commerce Hub's RESTful APIs.
+Allows the merchants to build their own UI and manage customer transactions within their own website, software, or terminal using Commerce Hub's RESTful APIs.

 <!-- theme: warning -->
 > The merchants are required to have the relevant Payment Card Industry (PCI) Compliance capabilities to process and store card data.